-Figure 8: Expanded graph when the local contexts are defined by the previous two hops' channel IDs.
+Figure 8: The expanded graph for the case the local contexts are defined by the previous two hops' channel IDs.
 Here X[ij] corresponds to the context where this node is reached via a link in channel i, followed by a link in channel j.
 X[-j] refers to the local context where this node is directed reached from the source via a link in channel j.